Parimal-shaw/CMEOfflineKit/README.md

 - **Complete Setup**: Includes all necessary packages and dependencies for running CME, ensuring a hassle-free installation process.
 - **Testing Ready**: Provides a ready-to-use environment for malware analysis and testing with CME, even in isolated or secure environments.

+## Warning
+Windows Defender may detect some of the packages included in CMEOfflineKit as potentially harmful and could automatically delete them or trigger alerts.
+Please ensure that you have the necessary legal permissions and are in compliance with all relevant policies before proceeding with the installation.

 # How to Extract CMEOfflineKit